 The Group does not account for any fixed rate financial assets and liabilities at fair value through profit or loss, and the Group does not designate derivatives as hedging instruments under a fair value hedge accounting model.
-Therefore, a change in interest rates at the end of the reporting date would not affect profit or loss.
+Therefore, a change in interest rates at the end of the reporting date would not affect statement of comprehensive income.